On the Lipschitz Constant of Deep Networks and Double Descent

 In Figure~\ref{fig:findings:lipschitz} (bottom), we compute Equation~\ref{eq:findings:operator} for deep networks trained in practice and present our main result: \textit{the empirical Lipschitz constant of deep networks is non-monotonic in model size, increasing until the interpolation threshold, and then decreasing afterward, strongly correlating with the test error.
 The trend is consistent across all architectures, datasets, and noise settings considered}.

 Figure~\ref{fig:findings:lipschitz} (bottom right) extends the finding beyond piece-wise linear networks to Vision Transformers~\citep{dosovitskiy2021image, vaswani2017attention} trained on CIFAR-10, whereupon model size is controlled by changing the embedding dimension, as well as the width of MLP layers (see appendix~\ref{sec:appendix:setup} for details).
-Analogous observations on machine translation tasks are reported in appendix~\ref{sec:appendix:transformers}.

 This finding sheds light on the effective complexity of \textit{trained networks} in relation to model size, complementing existing notions of Lipschitz continuity assumed in many theoretical works~\citep{kawaguchi2022robustness,ma2021linear,wei2019data,nagarajan2018deterministic,bartlett2017spectrally} which miss the observed non-monotonicity, and extending to the double descent setting the relevance of local Lipschitz continuity for generalization.
 The observed trends highlight a strong correlation between increased relative smoothness of $\mathbf{f}_{\bm{\theta}}$ and its generalization ability, as well as dependency of the phenomenon on model size.